LongchaoDa/LongchaoHere/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hey there👋, I'm a Ph.D. student at the Computer Science Department, Arizona State University under the supervision of [Professor.
+Hey there👋, I'm a Ph.D. candidate at the Computer Science Department, Arizona State University under the supervision of [Professor.
 Hua Wei](https://www.public.asu.edu/~hwei27/index.html).
 Generally, I'm dedicated to the study of LLMs, Reinforcement Learning, Data Mining, and Trustworthy Policy Evaluation & Deployment.

+<span style="color:red">I am actively seeking tenure-track assistant professor roles and applied scientist positions, happy to chat and appreciate any shared opportunities!</span>

-"AI should serve for the real world problems. --- Andrew Ng"
+"AI should serve real-world problems. --- Andrew Ng"

 My research roadmap is as shown: